 C. Science offers evolution as the answer to all that exists, but: The theory of evolution has never been proven.
 There is not one missing link, but many.
 Richard De Bakey’s findings disprove evolution.
 Disagrees with the 2nd Law of Thermodynamics.
 Nothing known to man is evolving into something better.
 Regardless: Who started the process?

-2. The test of living
+2. The Test of Your Lifestyle

-3. The test of dying
+3. The Test of Your Death

 I challenge you tonight.
 How does your faith stack up today?
 Will it stand the test of fire?